Dylan-B-D/photo-gallery/README.md

 # Photo Gallery

-This is a photo gallery application built with Axum, Minijinja, HTMX, and Tailwind CSS.
-It includes features like authentication, rate limiting, and auto-reloading for development.
+This is a photo gallery web app built with Axum, Minijinja, HTMX, Alpine.js and Tailwind CSS.
+It has admin authentication and a admin panel to add, delete and edit albums with some storage stats.

+Home page shows a list of album cards, and each album page contains a grid of the images.
+Images can also be viewed in slideshow mode which uses higher quality images.

 ## Table of Contents
 1. [Setting Up Environment Variables](#setting-up-environment-variables)